euler-teach-literacy/custom-typing/README.md

     - F2: Spamming your clipboard
     - F3: custom spam, which you can type what you want to spam
 10. You can play games by typing \game (made game GUI)
-11. spectating your friends(still developing)
+11. spectating your friends(still developing) with alt shift F3
 12. Some features are waiting for you to discover!
+13. Fancy fonts! press alt shift F4 to activate; press ctrl shift c to change font; ctrl shift f to exit the mode.
 # Updates coming up:
 - better website wheel
 - more emojis